Upper bounds on the one-arm exponent for dependent percolation models: Introduction

-This is equivalent to the spectral density being positive at the origin, and is a natural assumption when studying how properties of a Gaussian field change with the level; see e.g.\ \cite{mv20, bmm19}.
+where for a function $g:\Z^d \to \R$ we interpret $\int_{D} g(x) \, dx$ as $\sum_{x \in D \cap \Z^d} g(x)$.
+This is equivalent to the spectral density $\rho$ being strictly positive at the origin, and is a natural assumption when studying how properties of a Gaussian field change with the level; see e.g.\ \cite{mv20, bmm19}.

 For some of our results we further assume that $f$ is \textit{positively correlated}: